 Once the boilerplate is ready, admin UI can be used to build the database schema for the API.

-Strapi provides easy UI for the creation of database schema.
-For changing configuration, we have to edit out project files.
-For example, for changing the env
+Strapi provides an easy UI for creating your database schema.
+If we want to change our configuration, we have to edit out our project files.
+For example, in order to change the env

 variable we have to edit the config/environments